Loss leader

-A loss leader (also leader) is a pricing strategy where a product is sold at a price below its market cost to stimulate other sales of more profitable goods or services.
-With this sales promotion/marketing strategy, a "leader" is any popular article, i.e., sold at a low price to attract customers.
+A loss leader (also leader) is a product sold at a price below its minimum profit margin to stimulate other sales of more profitable goods or services.
+The use of a loss leader is a pricing strategy, a sales promotion strategy, and a marketing strategy.
+The loss leader is offered at a price below its minimum profit margin, not necessarily below cost.

 One use of a loss leader is to draw customers into a store where they are likely to buy other goods.
-The vendor expects that the typical customer will purchase other items at the same time as the loss leader and that the profit made on these items will be such that an overall profit is generated for the vendor.
+The vendor expects that the typical customer will purchase other goods at the same time as the loss leader and that the profit made on these goods will be such that an overall profit is generated for the vendor.
+The vendor tries to maintain a current analysis of its accounts for both the loss leader and the associated goods, so it can monitor how well the scheme is doing to avoid an overall net loss.

-"Loss lead" is an item offered for sale at a reduced price that is intended to "lead" to the subsequent sale of other services or items.
-The loss leader is offered at a price below its minimum profit margin—not necessarily below cost.
-The firm tries to maintain a current analysis of its accounts for both the loss lead and the associated items, so it can monitor how well the scheme is doing to avoid an overall net loss.
+It is called a leader because it is intended to lead to the subsequent sale of other goods or services.

 Strategy

 Marketing academics have shown that retailers should think of both the direct and indirect effect of substantial price promotions when evaluating their impact on profit.
 To make a very precise analysis one should also include effects over time.
 Deep price promotions may cause people to bulk-buy (stockpile), which may invalidate the long-term effect of the strategy.
 This is the association rule analysis.

-When automobile dealerships use this practice, they offer at least one vehicle below cost and must disclose all of the features of the vehicle (including the VIN).
+When automobile dealerships in the United States use this practice, they offer at least one vehicle below cost and must disclose all of the features of the vehicle (including the VIN).
 If the loss-leader vehicle has been sold, the salesperson tries to sell a more upscale trim of that vehicle at a slightly discounted price, as a customer who has missed the loss-leading vehicle is unlikely to find a better deal elsewhere.

 Loss leaders can be an important part of companies' marketing and sales strategies, especially during "dumping" campaigns.